department-of-veterans-affairs/vagov-content/pages/education/other-va-education-benefits.md

 <div class="va-introtext">

-Learn about other VA education benefits if you don't qualify for the Post 9/11 GI Bill.
-If you’re a Guardsman, Reservist, or Veteran and you're not eligible for the Post 9/11 GI Bill, you may be able to get other VA education benefits through these programs:
+Learn about other VA education benefits if you don't qualify for the Post-9/11 GI Bill.
+If you’re a Guardsman, Reservist, or Veteran and you're not eligible for the Post-9/11 GI Bill, you may be able to get other VA education benefits through these programs:

 </div>